Nomophobia treatment

 • How it works: Respiration biofeedback involves monitoring and controlling one’s breathing patterns.
 It helps individuals achieve a balanced and controlled breathing rate.

-• How it works: Temperature biofeedback measures skin temperature, which is influenced by blood flow and circulation.
+• How it works: Temperature biofeedback measures skin temperature, influenced by blood flow and circulation.
 It is linked to the body’s relaxation response.

 • Relevance to nomophobia treatment: Stress and anxiety can lead to peripheral vasoconstriction (reduced blood flow to the extremities), resulting in cold hands and feet.
 Temperature biofeedback can help individuals increase peripheral blood flow and warm their extremities, promoting relaxation and reducing the physical symptoms of anxiety.